Biden and House Democrats hope to make curbing ‘junk fees’ a winning issue in 2024 - The Boston Globe

 Advertisement

-The Progressive Change Institute’s political arm, the Progress Change Campaign Committee, was closely allied with Massachusetts Sen. Elizabeth Warren’s 2020 presidential campaign, which was built around championing consumer protections and promoting progressive causes through economic populism.
-Combating unexpected fees could be an extension of that theme, with appeals for progressives but also for moderate Democrats and swing voters.
+The Progressive Change Institute’s political arm, the Progress Change Campaign Committee, was closely allied with Massachusetts Senator Elizabeth Warren’s 2020 presidential campaign, which was built around championing consumer protections and promoting progressive causes through economic populism.
+Combating unexpected fees could be an extension of that theme, with appeals to progressives but also to moderate Democrats and swing voters.

 The Democratic Congressional Campaign Committee, the party’s House campaign arm, says its members are spending the August recess trumpeting the economic impact of Biden-championed legislation promoting domestic microchip production and the Inflation Reduction Act, which advanced green energy and drastically increased federal social spending.
 But some lawmakers, including in competitive districts, are pointing to quelling junk fees as a pocketbook issue that voters will feel more immediately than data points about the larger economy.